Tony Cohn awarded EurAI Distinguished Service Award 2024

 SYMPOSIUM ORGANISERS

-Symposium Chair: Dr Steve Battle, School of Computing and Creative Technologies, University of the West of England (UWE), Frenchay Campus, Bristol, UK.
+SYMPOSIUM CHAIR: Dr Steve Battle, School of Computing and Creative Technologies, University of the West of England (UWE), Frenchay Campus, Bristol, UK.

 steve.battle@uwe.ac.uk;